-He also used to support himself by cheating the local nobility with magic tricks, fake alchemy and vague occult mysticism.
+He also supported himself by cheating the local nobility with magic tricks, fake alchemy, and vague occult mysticism.

-He was even convicted of witchcraft by the Inquisition in 1755 and imprisoned but he managed to escape and flee to France, where he wrote a pamphlet which led to Casanova’s sudden popularity.
+He was even convicted of witchcraft by the Inquisition in 1755 and imprisoned.
+Still, he managed to escape and flee to France, where he wrote a pamphlet that led to Casanova’s sudden popularity.

-He has become famous for his often complicated and elaborate affairs with women that his name is now synonymous with "womanizer".
+He has become famous for his often complicated and elaborate affairs with women, so his name is now synonymous with "womanizer."

-He associated with European royalty, popes and cardinals, along with celebrities such as Voltaire, Goethe, Pope Clement and Mozart.
+He associated with European royalty, popes, cardinals, and celebrities such as Voltaire, Goethe, Pope Clement, and Mozart.

 It’s a portrait of the social history of the Enlightenment period in continental Europe.

 On February 18, 2010, the National Library of France purchased the 3,700 page manuscript of “Histoire de Ma Vie” for approximately €7 million (£5.750.000)!

 The manuscript is believed to have been given to Casanova's nephew, Carlo Angiolini, in 1798.
 The manuscript is believed to contain pages not previously read or published.

 Once more impoverished, Casanova ended his days as the librarian to the Count of Waldstein in the castle of Dux, Bohemia (now Duchcov, Czech Republic).